Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_transfer_steps.md

 ---

-    title: Requester and server modes
+    title: "Requester and server modes"
-    linkTitle: Transfer steps
+    linkTitle: "Transfer steps"
-    weight: 180
+    weight: 170

----
-Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the <a href="" class="MCXref xref">Introduction</a>.
+---Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the [Introduction]().
 This section describes the transfer steps in relation to each mode.

 - In